slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of."
 -- Joss Whedon [1964]*

-Write to learn not to teach.
+If you have lived a diverse life, you’ll have a lot to say.

 If you are writing to be read, you are doing it wrongly.
-If you have lived a diverse life you’ll have a lot to say.
+Write to learn, not to teach.

+Hints:

+- On writing emails:
+	- Make the subject unique, meaningful, and easily searchable.
+	- Make a single, specific, simple request — one that’s hard to say no to — in the first line, then explain if needed.
+The reader should be able to reply in one word, forward it, or delete it.
+Be specific.
+Examples:
+		- «Do you have time for a 5-min call this week?»
+		- «Can you meet Mon, Mar 11 in XYZ location between 14 pm and 16 pm?» (instead of «sometime next week?»)
+		- «Please review and sign this document.»
+		- «Can you make a quick intro to XYZ person?»
+		- «I’d love a letter of support from you.
+I’ve attached a draft for your review.»
+	- Keep it under three lines; more than this call.
+	- Use easy-to-read formatting: font 12/14, bold, underline, and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.

 > *"The pen is the tongue of the mind."
 -- Miguel de Cervantes [1547]*